jyotiguptahk/chatbot_zomato/data/nlu.md

 - thank you goodbye
 - okay thank you goodbye
 - uh thank you good bye
-- thank you goodbye
 - thank you
 - okay thank you
 - thanks goodbye
 - ah thank you goodbye
-- thank you
-- thank you good bye
 - thanks
-- thank you goodbye
 - uh okay thank you good bye
 - thank you bye
 - um okay thank you good bye